x0054/hyperjump/README.md

 ## How To Install

 To get the list of all the Bookmarks in a nice looking menu window, you need a unix utility called _dialog_.
-You can install it via yum, apt-get, ports, and others like so:
+You can install it via yum, apt-get, homebrew, ports, and others like so:

 ```
-sudo port install dialog
 sudo yum install dialog
 sudo apt-get install dialog
+brew install dialog
+sudo port install dialog
 ```

 After just copy the _hyperjump_ script someplace on your system and add the following line to your _.profile_ or _.bashrc_ file: